Thomas Tingey Craven (admiral, born 1808): Family

 He married Virginia Wingate, and later Emily Henderson.
-He had eight children, and four of his sons attended the naval academy or were connected with the U.S. Navy: Charles Henderson (1843–1898), Henry Smith (1845–1889), Alfred (1846–?) and Macdonough (1858–?)
+He had eight children, and four of his sons attended the naval academy or were connected with the U.S. Navy: Charles Henderson (1843–1898), Henry Smith (1845–1889), Alfred (1846–1926) and Macdonough (1858–1919).
 His grandson (Henry's son) Thomas Tingey Craven served in the U.S. Navy in the early 20th century and played a prominent role in the development of naval aviation.
 His daughter Ida married Frank W. Hackett, who would go on to become Assistant Secretary of the Navy.
-He is buried at Arlington National Cemetery.
+He died at the Boston Navy Yard on August 23, 1887 and is buried at Arlington National Cemetery.